Investing in the best blogging courses (and actually doing the work) can lead you to a lucrative blogging career.

-In order to save my sanity (and reduce the amount of time I spend on Facebook messenger discussing pros and cons of the many blogging courses I’ve taken with all my darling blogging buds), I wanted to write all my thoughts on the best courses about blogging I’ve taken in the five years I’ve been blogging.
+To help you succeed with blogging, I wanted to write all my thoughts on the best courses about blogging I’ve taken in the five years I’ve been at this gig.

 (Please note: I’ve taken many more blog courses than the ones I mention below.
 These courses are the only ones I recommend for people who want to blog for a living.
 There are a lot of crappy courses out there).